CAESar: Conditional Autoregressive Expected Shortfall: The CAESar Model

 where two distinct sets of parameters $\bm{\beta}=(\beta_0,\cdots,\beta_{pd+u+v})$ and $\bm{\gamma}=(\gamma_0,\cdots,\gamma_{pd+u+v})$ describe the dynamics of $\bm{\hat{q}}$ and $\bm{\hat{e}}$, respectively.
 As before, $\bm{\beta}_{(i-1)d+1:id}$ represents the d-dimensional vector $(\beta_{(i-1)d+1}, \cdots, \beta_{id})$ and $\bm{\gamma}_{(i-1)d+1:id}$ is for $(\gamma_{(i-1)d+1}, \cdots, \gamma_{id})$.
 For simplicity, it is convenient to choose $\bm{f}\equiv\bm{g}$ and to set $u=v$.
 Thus, the joint VaR-ES estimator can be read as:

-It is worth noting that the specification we propose for the ES is similar to the GAS models in \cite{patton2019dynamic} (Eqs. \eqref{eq:0208_1820} and \eqref{eq:0208_1821}) as they are both autoregressive models.
+It is worth noting that the specification we propose for the ES is similar to the GAS models in \cite{patton2019dynamic} (Eqs. \eqref{eq:0208_1820} and \eqref{eq:0208_1821}) and Taylor's models in \cite{taylor2019forecasting} as they are both autoregressive models.
 However, our formulation is more general and less limiting.
-As such, it should be able to capture better the tail behavior.
-In fact, the one-factor model in \eqref{eq:0208_1820} assumes that the ratio $\frac{Var_t}{ES_t}$ is constant.
-However, in principle, this ratio can be nonconstant in time, depending on the evolution of the shape of the returns' conditional distribution, while the previous assumption might lead to model misspecification errors.
-For instance, the ratio for a non-centered normal distribution changes as a function of the standard volatility.
+As such, it should be able to better capture the tail behavior.
+In fact, the one-factor model in \eqref{eq:0208_1820} and the \textbf{AL-Multi} model assume that the ratio $\frac{Var_t}{ES_t}$ is constant.
+However, in principle, this ratio can be time-varying, depending on the evolution of the shape of the returns' conditional distribution, while the previous assumption might lead to model misspecification errors.
+For instance, the ratio for a non-centered normal distribution changes as a function of the volatility.
 Moreover, the ratio for a centered generalized Student's t distribution varies with the degrees of freedom.
-These considerations are illustrated in Figure \ref{img:ratio_evolution}. \\ The GAS two-factor model in \eqref{eq:0208_1821} addresses this issue but restricts the information set to the magnitude of $y_t$ in the case of a tail event, i.e. when the realization is below the quantile.
-Furthermore, as stated also in the original paper \cite{patton2019dynamic}, when tested on empirical data, the two-factor model is outperformed by the one-factor model.
-Below, we show using both simulations and empirical data that our specification improves significantly the GAS models by providing a more robust and flexible framework.\\
+These considerations are illustrated in Figure \ref{img:ratio_evolution}. \\ The GAS two-factor model in \eqref{eq:0208_1821} and the \textbf{AL-AR} model address this issue but restrict the information set to the magnitude of $y_t$ in the case of a tail event, i.e., when the realization is below the quantile.
+For example, this can be a limitation in a regime-switching framework.
+Indeed, \textbf{GAS2} and \textbf{AL-AR} models slowly adapt to changes in the market as their ES estimator does not take into account information about the return when it does not break the quantile.
+Instead, CAESar can update its forecast faster, thus outperforming its competitors in such a scenario.
+This finding is corroborated by a simulation study in Section \ref{app:srs} of the Supplementary Material.\\

 On the other side, the model proposed by Barrera et al. in \cite{barrera2022learning} exploits neural networks to catch non-linear dependencies in the data.
 However, it uses dense layers, so it exploits information only from the more recent time steps -that is, the lags used as input of the network.
 In contrast, CAESar exploits an exponentially weighted moving average that keeps memory of the entire time series' past history.
 Moreover, the model estimation (see below) is far simpler and less prone to hyperparameter misspecification.
 A possible drawback of our approach refers to the high sensibility to the choice of the initial parameters -similar to the case of GAS models in \cite{patton2019dynamic}.
 To mitigate this issue, we propose a three-step approach for the minimization of the loss in \eqref{eq:0208_1938}.
 First the $\bm{VaR}$ prediction, $\bm{\hat{q}}$, is obtained using the CAViaR regression.
 Then, in the second step, quantile information is used to construct the $\bm{ES}$ estimator $\bm{\hat{e}}$.
 This is done following the idea in \cite{barrera2022learning}, that is by modelling the residual time series $\bm{\hat{r}}$: